colinkiama/colinkiama-www/content/blog/making-four-in-a-row-part-1.md

 Otherwise, congratulations!
 You've completed the first part of this tutorial! 🥳

-In the next post, you'll begin the creation of the backend of the by creating a four-in-a-row state machine!
+In the next post, you'll begin the creation of the back-end by creating a four-in-a-row state machine!

 [Next Post](@/blog/making-four-in-a-row-part-2.md)